joshbegley/nyt-latest/README.md

 `The attack in Boulder, Colo., follows the murders of two Israeli embassy aides in Washington and an arson at the home of the Jewish governor of Pennsylvania.`\
 https://nytimes.com/2025/06/01/us/jewish-community-attacks-boulder-colorado.html

-**Live Updates: People Burned in Attack on Event for Israeli Hostages in Colorado**\
+**Live Updates: 6 People Burned in Attack on Event for Israeli Hostages in Colorado**\
-`A joint statement from the Jewish community in Boulder, Colo., said that an “incendiary device” was thrown at people at the weekly event.
-Police said the motive was under investigation.`\
+`Two were airlifted to a burn unit with serious injuries.
+Officials said the attacker, who used a “makeshift flamethrower,” was in custody and had yelled, “Free Palestine,” according to witnesses.`\
 https://nytimes.com/live/2025/06/01/us/boulder-colorado-attack

 **10-Minute Challenge: A Surrealist Scene by Gertrude Abercrombie**\